 Fort Prinz Karl, Bavaria.
 Photo: Sabrina Axster, July 2022

-I have 5+ years in policy analysis and multi-stakeholder engagement at the United Nations and am currently working as a policy researcher and speechwriter in the office of the President of Johns Hopkins University.
 I have designed and taught classes on migration in the world, the politics of border controls, global political economy from below, the United Nations, and U.S. Foreign Policy.